French police accommodation

 Police accommodation on Huai Hai lu

-The building pictured left is one of the most viewed old building of Shanghai, though it may not be the most looked at.
-Located at the corner of Huai Hai Zhong lu (former avenue Joffre) and Baoqing lu (former route Pottier), its architecture really stands out but it is dominated by the opposing and much more visible art deco building.
-Its architectural style is quite unique in Shanghai, I once read that the architect was from Marseille and that it is clearly similar to some buildings of this city.
+The building pictured left is one of the most viewed old building of Shanghai, although it does not seem to attract much attention.
+Located at the corner of Huai Hai Zhong lu (former avenue Joffre) and Baoqing lu (former route Pottier), its architecture really stands out but it is dominated by the opposing and much more visible art deco building on the other side of the street.
+Its architectural style is quite unique in Shanghai, I once read that the architect was from Marseille and that it is clearly similar to buildings in South East France.

 This corner of the former French concession was once the location of the Foch police station, one of the five police stations of the French authorities.
 The actual police station is long gone (a sky scraper stands in its place), but I found the below old picture on the internet.
 Being next to the police station, this building had a very specific function, it was designed to accommodate the police officers working at the police station.
 As far as I know, the building inhabitants are still police officers to this day.
 The building is still in a good shape, despite the usual DIY modifications, in particular the closure of some of the balconies.
 I have noticed this particular building since I first came to Shanghai in 1998 and I thought it was unique in Shanghai until recently.
 It turns out that it is not.